letun/wordpess/wp-content/plugins/user-role-editor/readme.txt

 == Upgrade Notice ==

-= [4.60.2] 20.09.2021 =
+= [4.63.1] 19.09.2022 =
-* Update: Marked as compatible with WordPress 5.8.1
+* Marked as compatible with WordPress version 6.0.2
-* Fix: Multisite: URE_Editor::is_full_network_sync() returned FALSE, instead TRUE for the AJAX call, while call was made from the Network Admin (wp-admin/network/).
+* Fix: PHP Warning: Attempt to read property “ID” on null in /wp-content/plugins/user-role-editor/includes/classes/user-role-editor.php on line 369
+* Fix: Deprecated: Automatic conversion of false to array is deprecated in ./includes/classes/base-lib.php on line 212